Emory Bellard

-Emory Dilworth Bellard (December 17, 1927 – February 10, 2011) was a college football coach.
-He was head coach at Texas A&M University from 1972 to 1978 and at Mississippi State University from 1979 until 1985.
+Emory Dilworth Bellard (December 17, 1927 – February 10, 2011) was an American college and high school football coach and the inventor of the Wishbone formation.
+He was the head football coach at Texas A&M University from 1972 to 1978 and at Mississippi State University from 1979 until 1985.

 Bellard died on February 10, 2011, after battling amyotrophic lateral sclerosis (Lou Gehrig's disease) since the fall of 2010.

-Bellard is a member of the Texas Sports Hall of Fame.
-He was considered to have had one of the most innovative offensive minds in football and is credited for inventing the wishbone formation.
+Bellard is a member of the Texas Sports Hall of Fame and the Texas High School Sports Hall Of Fame.
+He also won two National Championships at Texas as the offensive coordinator.

 Early life

 A native of Luling, Texas, Bellard was one of 12 children.
 His father was a geologist and driller who arrived in Central Texas in the late 1920s to take part in the emerging oil boom.

+When he was 12 years old his family moved to Aransas Pass, Texas to facilitate his father’s recuperation after an accident, but his father succumbed to the injuries and died when Bellard was young.
+His mother managed a fishing bungalow, where he helped clean fish and made beds.
+As a junior he transferred to Aransas Pass High School so that he could play football.
+He graduated from the school in 1945.

-Bellard graduated from Aransas Pass High School and went on to attend the University of Texas at Austin, where he played his freshman year under coach Dana X. Bible.
-Bellard broke his leg during his sophomore season and later transferred to Southwest Texas State University (now Texas State University).
+He went on to attend the University of Texas at Austin, where he played running back during his freshman year under coach Dana X. Bible.
+Bellard broke his leg during his sophomore season and transferred to Southwest Texas State University (now Texas State University) from which he graduated in 1949.